 Lifestyle Changes to Prevent Type 2 Diabetes

-Three factors within your control include body weight, diet, and exercise.
+According to the CDC, three factors within your control include body weight, diet, and exercise.

 1.)
 Lose excess weight – losing just 5 to 10 percent of your body weight can reduce your risk of developing type 2 diabetes, and make you much healthier in the process.

 2.)
-A meal plan rich in fruits, vegetables, and whole grains is not only a healthy diet, but it also helps you lose weight, a proven way to prevent type 2 diabetes.
+A meal plan rich in fruits, vegetables, and whole grains is not only a healthy diet, but it also helps you lose weight, a way to help prevent type 2 diabetes.
 Eating plenty of fruits and vegetables provides lots of fiber.
 The secret is in the fiber – it fills you up, so you don’t feel hungry.
 Studies have shown that fruits and vegetables help you live longer, reducing the risk of stroke, cancer, heart attack and premature death.

 3.)
 Regular Exercise – You can lose weight with 30 to 60 minutes of moderate physical activity most days of the week.